 When it comes to addressing debt, the idea is that borrowers are only left to worry about the principal by simply “paying off” a car loan with a low or no-interest credit card.

-This is a common way for individuals to work around high monthly payments on low-risk debt such as car loans.
+This is a common way for individuals to work around a high monthly loan payment on low-risk debt such as car loans.
 Essentially, by moving debt to a credit card, ideally one with 0% interest, you will pay off the auto loan in full and forgo interest payments.

 The Hidden Costs of Balance Transfers

-In theory, transferring the debt to a low-interest credit card could result in huge savings.
-However, when you perform a balance transfer, you aren’t actually paying anything off — you’re merely relocating debt from one pocket to another.
+In theory, transferring the debt to a low-interest credit card could result in considerable savings.
+However, when you perform a balance transfer, you aren’t actually paying anything off.
+You’re merely relocating debt from one pocket to another.
 Therefore, you will not reduce the overall balance at all, and you will not avoid any interest costs that you already incurred.